Care of Units, Liability for Personal Property, Utilities, Furniture, Decoration/Alteration/Damage, Keys, Common Areas

 Outdoor common areas, entryways, decks, and patios must be kept neat and clean.
 Porches, decks, garages, and patio areas cannot be used for storage and must be kept clear of indoor furniture (e.g., couches and university furniture), boxes, and trash.
 Students in rooms/units without kitchens are not allowed to cook in their rooms/units, with the exception of the use of acceptable appliances listed elsewhere in these policies and approved by the Residence Director.
 Common-area kitchen facilities are provided in living areas that have rooms/units without kitchens.
 Consideration must be shown to roommates and other residents by controlling food odors and promptly cleaning up.
 It is the responsibility of the persons using the common area kitchen to return it to proper order.
 No storage is available through the Office of Housing Services.
 This includes storage in campus housing rooms/units prior to check-in, after checkout, or during the summer.

 Window screens must remain securely fastened at all times.
 A fine will be incurred for any screen that is removed, missing, and/or damaged regardless of whether or not the screen is later replaced.
 The use of windows as entrances or exits or as a means to pass objects is strictly prohibited except in emergency situations.
 Students who throw any objects out their windows will be referred to the disciplinary system.

-Students are not allowed to keep pets of any kind except fish (in a small, clean, odor-free aquarium).
-Exceptions exist for students with accomodations granted through the Learning Enrichment Center.
+Students are not allowed to keep animals of any kind.
+Exceptions exist for students with accommodations granted through the Learning Enrichment Center.
 Feeding and temporarily keeping animals in or around living areas is also prohibited.
 Residents who do so will be subject to a fine, cleaning and fumigation fees, and possible disciplinary action.